© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Rushton Triangular Lodge: an Elizabethan warrener's lodge and rabbit warren is a scheduled monument protected by Historic England under reference 1013826.
 View the official record →

-Rushton Triangular Lodge is a small stone lodge built in the late sixteenth century, likely constructed for the management of the rabbit warren that occupied the surrounding landscape in the parish of Rushton, Northamptonshire.
+Rushton Triangular Lodge is a unique three-storey stone building constructed in the late sixteenth century, likely dating to the 1590s, within the estate of Rushton in Northamptonshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013826.

 Rushton Triangular Lodge: an Elizabethan warrener's lodge and rabbit warren is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013826.